python-pillow/Pillow/README.rst

 Support
 ~~~~~~~

-Or if you don't want to help with development, you can help us financially; your donation will be very much appreciated.
-(Pillow is a labor of love.)
+Or if you don't want to help with development, you can help us financially: your donation will be very much appreciated (Pillow is a labor of love).

 ..
 Note:: New contributors: please add your name (and donation preference) here and send a pull request.